22385wjy/medicalImageClassification/README.md

         ./Out_Mynet/ADNCEMCILMCI_Classify/trained_model/best_model.pth

-   ------ Owing to *.pth is large file, which exceeds GitHub's file size limit of 100.00MB, you can contact me for it if you need.
+   ------ Owing to *.pth is large file, which exceeds GitHub's file size limit of 100.00MB, You can download it from this link(https://pan.baidu.com/s/1Q6EJkQOlOWCZPx8NQqLJkg , code for extract: 9x3o ), or you can contact me for it if you need.

 ### Citation (Update it later)